ExpediaGroup/parsec/packages/parsec-web/README.md

+# Parsec Web

+This package contains the web UI for Parsec.
+It provides a web-based interface for submitting queries and retrieving results from the Parsec query engine, via the Parsec API service.

 ## Development

-Use the correct version of Node:
+Use the correct version of Node and install dependencies:

 ```
 nvm use
+npm install
 ```

 Launch a development server using [Vite](https://vitejs.dev/):